-A key driving force behind the passage of Proposition 10 was decades of abundant, consistent, and compelling scientific research into the development of the human brain proving that proper growth and development in the earliest years of life was the factor most affecting our children’s achievement in their education, health, and success in later life.
+A driving force behind the passage of Proposition 10 was decades of compelling scientific research into the development of the human brain proving that proper growth and development in the earliest years of life was the factor most affecting our children’s achievement in their health, education, and success in later life.
 Additionally,

-Each year, roughly $400 million in revenue is collected statewide as a result of Proposition 10, and by law, 80% of those funds are distributed proportionately to each of California’s 58 counties, based on each county’s annual birth rate.
-The law directed counties to establish independent public Commissions to oversee how Proposition
+Each year, roughly $400 million in revenues are collected statewide as a result of Proposition 10, and by law, 80% of those funds are distributed proportionately to each of California’s 58 counties, based on each county’s annual birth rate.
+The law directed counties to establish independent public commissions to oversee how Proposition